nLab

 Idea

-A space is connected if it can't be split up into two independent parts.
-On this page we focus on connectedness for topological spaces.
+A topological space is connected if it can not be split up into two independent parts.

-Every topological space can be decomposed into disjoint maximal connected subspaces, called its connected components.
-The underlying set of a topological space is the disjoint union of the underlying sets of its connected components, but the space itself is not necessarily the coproduct of its connected components in the category of spaces.
+Every topological space may be decomposed into disjoint maximal connected subspaces, called its connected components.
+The underlying set of a topological space is the disjoint union of the underlying sets of its connected components, but the space itself is not necessarily the coproduct of its connected components in the category Top of topological spaces.

 One often studies topological ideas first for connected spaces and then generalises to general spaces.
-This is especially true if one is studying such nice topological spaces that every space is a coproduct of connected components (such as for example locally connected spaces; see below).
+This is especially true if one is studying such nice topological spaces that every space is a coproduct of connected components (such as for example locally connected topological spaces).

 Definitions